jllacuna/uconsole-dotfiles/README.md

 |Bitbucket email|Your [Bitbucket](https://bitbucket.org/) email address, used to set `user.email` in gitconfig when the repository remote is `bitbucket.org`|
 |Bitbucket subdomain|Your [Bitbucket](https://bitbucket.org/) subdomain (e.g. `https://bitbucket.org/subdomain`), used to populate the commit message template when the repository remote is `bitbucket.org`|
 |Github private email|Your [Github](https://github.com/) private email address, used to set `user.email` in gitconfig when the repository remote is `github.com`.
 To find your private email address, go to https://github.com/settings/emails|

+In addition, the first time you run `chezmoi apply`, you will be prompted for the [age](https://github.com/FiloSottile/age) passphrase to `key.txt.age`

 ## Setup steps
 1. Flash [ClockworkPi bookworm](https://forum.clockworkpi.com/t/bookworm-6-6-y-for-the-uconsole-and-devterm/13235) (or latest) Lite OS to MicroSD card